wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.5.md

 ### Rebuild Search

-IN order to enable new search filters for Answered topics, you will need to rebuild your search index.
+To enable new search filters for Answered topics, you will need to rebuild your search index.

 #### Database Search